brighter-ai/redact-client/README.md

 ### IPS Jobs

-Classes `IPSInstance` and `IPSJob` provide the most convenient high-level access to the API:
+In addition, the classes `IPSInstance` and `IPSJob` provide convenient high-level access to the API:

 ```python
 from ips_client.ips_instance import IPSInstance